HansSimon212/webdev-intro/README.md

 ## Subprojects
-This project is a collection of *subprojects*, each of which relates to one source for tutorials on JavaScript/CSS/HTML (and other Web Dev. technologies).
+This project is a collection of *subprojects*, each of which relates to one tutorial on JavaScript/CSS/HTML (and other Web Dev. technologies).

 #### links to tutorials:
 - [clever_programmer](https://www.youtube.com/watch?v=Qqx_wzMmFeA&t=2618s)